Jacinto

 The Sarandí address is walkable from the major Ciudad Vieja landmarks, which means Jacinto functions naturally as a lunch or dinner anchor within a day spent in the old city.
 The Mercado del Puerto, Montevideo's most photographed eating destination, lies a few blocks toward the port; visiting both on the same day gives a useful comparative read on the two ends of the city's culinary identity, from the theatrical parilla theatre of the Mercado to the quieter register of a contemporary bistro.
 The contrast is instructive rather than competitive.

-For visitors covering multiple cities, the Ciudad Vieja sits approximately ninety minutes by ferry from Buenos Aires, making Montevideo a realistic one- or two-night extension of an Argentine itinerary.
+For visitors covering multiple cities, Montevideo works as a one- or two-night extension of an Argentine itinerary.
 Costa Colonia Riverside Boutique Hotel in Colonia del Sacramento offers a further staging point along that route for those following the river corridor westward.
-The concentration of quality eating in the Ciudad Vieja means Jacinto can anchor an evening without requiring much prior navigation, though confirming current hours and any reservation requirements directly with the venue before arrival is advisable.
-For a broader overview of where Jacinto sits within the city's restaurant map, see our full Montevideo restaurants guide.
+The concentration of quality eating in the Ciudad Vieja means Jacinto can anchor an evening without requiring much prior navigation,

 Comparison Snapshot